This page contains images of deceased persons.

 Nancy Kunoth Petyarre was born at Soakage Bore near Utopia in Central Australia, circa 1938.
-She comes from a large family of artists and is the sister of the well-known Indigenous artists Gloria Petyarre, Kathleen Petyarre, Ada Bird, Violet Petyarre and Myrtle Petyarre.
+She comes from a large family of artists and is the sister of the well-known Indigenous artists Gloria Petyarre, Kathleen Petyarre (dec), Ada Bird (dec), Violet Petyarre and Myrtle Petyarre (dec).

 Her Dreamings include Mountain Devil Lizard Dreaming, Body Painting and Grass Seed; these are stories that come from her family and her country.

-Nancy is also well known for her carvings that have featured in numerous exhibitions, and for wood block prints which are in the collections of the National Gallery of Australia and the Art Gallery of New South Wales.
+Nancy Kunoth Petyarre was also well known for her carvings that have featured in numerous exhibitions, and for wood block prints which are in the collections of the National Gallery of Australia and the Art Gallery of New South Wales.

 Museum & Art Galleries of the Northern Territory, Darwin.

 Sadly, Nancy passed away at Utopia in 2009.